SEIR-7-06/recipe-app-state/README.md

 Now for the moment we've all been waiting for.
 We want to update the state of the `MainPage` component on click!

-In `MainPage.js` let's change the `updateCategoryIndex` function to update state.
+In `MainPage.js` let's have the `updateCategoryIndex` function update state.

-- Then we'll call `this.setState()` passing in an object with all of the state properties we want to change.
+In `updateCategoryIndex` call `this.setState()` passing in an object with all of the state properties we want to change.

 ```js
 ...